This article describes how to send an API request by using an API token over the request URL as an authentication method with Postman.

-If the username/password as the authentication method are used without a proper logout from each of the logins, it will fill up the login session for each API login request until the limit is reached, whereupon the device will deny the next login request.
+If the username/password as the authentication method is used without a proper logout from each of the logins, it will fill up the login session for each API login request until the limit is reached, whereupon the device will deny the next login request.
 To avoid this issue, it is recommended to use an API token instead.
 The API token is also referred to as the API key in this context.

 REST API administration using the token authentication method is introduced in FortiManager/FortiAnalyzer version 7.2.2 and above.